MrKepzie/openfx-io/README.md

 where /opt/local is where the macports tree stores the includes and libs.

+## Using Xcode on OSX

+In order to use the provided Xcode project file, you should add the following definitions in the Xcode preferences (Preferences/Locations/Source trees in Xcode 6):
+- EXR_PATH: path to OpenEXR installation prefix (e.g. /usr/local or /opt/local)
+- FFMPEG_PATH: path to FFmpeg installation prefix  (e.g. /usr/local or /opt/local)
+- OCIO_PATH: path to OpenColorIO installation prefix (e.g. /usr/local or /opt/local)
+- OIIO_PATH: path to OpenImageIO installation prefix (e.g. /usr/local or /opt/local)

 ## Compiling on MS Windows

 We provide pre-compiled static binaries for dependencies here: